 Davis P.R., Towers of Defiance.
 The Castles & Fortifications of the Princes of Wales, Talybont 2021.

-Glamorgan early castles, Royal Commission on the Ancient and Historical Monuments of Wales, London 1991.
+The Royal Commission on Ancient and Historical Monuments of Wales, Glamorgan Early Castles, London 1991.